 The Council seeks to educate and share ideas with unit members either in statewide meetings or in local meetings on each campus.
 In the past, the Council has sponsored special conferences on the state budget, grievance handling, retirement, membership recruitment, job reclassification and contract preparation.
 In the case of pressing statewide issues such as budget cuts or retrenchment, the Council communicates with the membership by means of special publications and meetings to “get the word out” to the largest audience possible in the shortest possible time.

 Unlike many unions, the Council utilizes its attorneys in an advisory capacity only, and does not rely upon its lawyers for decision-making and policy matters.
 Not only does the Council staff have more background and experience with the State-Union agreements than any lawyer would have, but it is also committed to train and guide union members to handle union problems.
-When complex legislation, court orders or legal research require expert opinion, the Council calls upon George Brian Adams (Dwyer and Canellis in Westfield) or Kevin McGovern (Mets, Schiro & McGovern in Woodbridge).
-These attorneys are familiar with the evolution of the Council, its contracts and activities.
-Their experience in education and public sector labor law is extensive and invaluable to the Council.
+When complex legislation, court orders or legal research require expert opinion, the Council calls upon Kevin McGovern (Mets, Schiro & McGovern in Woodbridge).
+This attorney is familiar with the Council, its contracts and activities.
+His experience in education and public sector labor law is extensive and invaluable to the Council.

 Elected delegates to the Council of New Jersey State College Locals meet four times a year to vote on pending matters and to discuss issues of concern to each of the eleven locals and the Council as a whole.
 Each Local Union has representation on the Council; the size of its delegation is based on membership strength.
 Sometimes delegations consist of elected union officers from a campus, but in many cases delegates are union activists who are not union officers but who have been chosen in delegate elections.
 The Council Officers consist of a President, two Vice-Presidents, a Secretary, a Treasurer, a Legislative Representative and Representatives for Professional Staff and Librarians.
 The Council's Executive Committee, which is made up of all the Presidents of the Locals and Council officers, including the Legislative, Professional Staff, Librarian and Adjunct Faculty Representatives, meets to discuss the work of the Union between meetings of the Council.